top of page

 • The Crown of the Soul (West Africa): In West African traditions, particularly within the Benin and Yoruba cultures, the head is the seat of destiny (Ori).
 The heavy bronze heads created for ancestral altars weren't portraits; they were vessels.
 By emphasizing the eyes and the crown, these artists created a physical space where the ancestor’s power could sit and speak to the living.

 • The Plastered Gaze (Neolithic Levant): Imagine digging up a skull and meticulously rebuilding its face with lime plaster and sea-shell eyes.
-To the people of ancient Jericho, this wasn't macabre—it was a homecoming.
+To the people of ancient Jericho, it was a homecoming.
 They gave the dead a "new face" so they could look back at the family, acting as a silent oracle in the corner of the room.

 • The Abstract Vessel (The Vinca Culture): Thousands of years ago in the Balkans, people made clay figures with huge, triangular faces and "all-seeing" eyes.
-These weren't meant to look human; they were meant to look like spirit.
+They weren't meant to look human; they were meant to look like spirits.
 They were the original "user interface" between the earthly and the divine.

 Figure 2: Commemorative Head of an Oba, Edo peoples; Kingdom of Benin, 18th century.
 Courtesy of The Metropolitan Museum of Art (Open Access)